Breath tests in Nevada DUI cases measure whether an alleged drunk driver has an illegal blood alcohol content (BAC) of 0.08% or higher.

 - The police officer needs to be certified to administer the breathalyzer.5

-Nevada law imposes various consequences for refusing to take a preliminary or evidentiary breath test:7
+Nevada law imposes various consequences for refusing to take a PBT or EBT:7

 Type of Breath Test | Consequences for refusing to take a breath test |